DR Congo reports 1,284 suspected cases of monkeypox in 2022: WHO - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 Symptoms include fever, muscle pain, headache, swollen lymph nodes, fatigue and skin manifestations such as blisters.

 According to media reports, a limited number of monkeypox cases have so far been reported in Britain, Portugal, Spain, Sweden, and the United States.
-(Agencies)
+(UNI)

 DR Congo reports 1,284 suspected cases of monkeypox in 2022: WHO